 From inception, Gama have been the primary contractor on the Scottish Ambulance Service contract, which has included two fixed wing aircraft and two helicopters.
 Gama have operated the fixed wing element themselves throughout with Beech 200s (currently using the B200C model), and subcontracted the helicopter operation to Bond Air Services, which later morphed into the current operator Babcock MCS Onshore.
 Gama are taking over the helicopter operation with three years remaining on the Scottish contract.

 The Airbus H145 was a simple choice for Gama to make, as the Scottish contract requires this specific type.
 The H145 is already the second most popular EMS helicopter in the UK and by the summer the UK EMS fleet will number 13.
-The most popular is the EC135 with 18 involved in medial flights.
+The most popular is the EC135 with 18 involved in medical flights.

 HeliHub was shown round one of the H145s by Andrew Lister, Gama’s Head of Rotary.
 Each H145 is fitted with an Aerolite air medical interior, a Trakka searchlight and an array of six belly-mounted LED lights, particularly useful for off-airfield locations.
 The avionics suite includes two Garmin 750s as well as the usual three MFDs.